emilmork/linecounter/README.md

 Run the file from the commandline

 ```
-* Count all javascript files in "myfolder" folder:
+* Count linenumbers of all javascript files in "myfolder" folder:

 $ ruby lc.rb ../dev/myfolder .js